An explanation for dark matter and dark energy consistent with the Standard Model of particle physics and General Relativity: Comparison with observations

-Field trapping naturally explains the cosmic coincidence, i.e. that in the $\Lambda$CDM model, dark energy's repulsion presently nearly compensates matter's attraction, while repulsion was negligible in the past and attraction is expected be negligible in the future.
-In the present approach, structure formation depletes attraction and compensating it with a repulsion is unnecessary.
-The QCD analogy to the cosmic coincidence is that instead of accounting for the color field confinement in hadrons, one would introduce an exotic repulsive force to nearly counteract the strong force outside hadrons.
+Field trapping naturally explains the cosmic coincidence, i.e. that in the $\Lambda$CDM model, dark energy's repulsion currently nearly compensates matter's attraction, while repulsion was negligible in the past and attraction is expected be negligible in the future~\cite{Zee}.
+No natural explanation exists within $\Lambda$CDM for this apparently fortuitous coincidence.
+In the present approach, structure formation depletes attraction and thus, compensating it with a repulsion, {{\it {viz}} dark energy, is unnecessary.
+Thus, there is no coincidence and hence no need for explanation.

+The QCD analogy to the cosmic coincidence is that instead of accounting for the color field confinement in hadrons, one would introduce an exotic repulsive force to nearly counteract the strong force as it supposedly propagates outside hadrons.